aws/aws-fpga/hdk/docs/RTL_Simulating_CL_Designs.md

 ## C Tests

-As with the SV testing, one fast way to write your own test is to start with an example test from one of the examples designs and customize it for your design.
+As with the SystemVerilog (SV) testing, one fast way to write your own test is to start with an example test from one of the examples designs and customize it for your design.
 All C tests must be placed in the software/src sub-directory of CL design root and use the ".c" file extension.

 ```